UNIT 9 ASSIGNMENTS

 http://solar.physics.montana.edu/YPOP/Spotlight/Magnetic/

-1h.
-Here are a couple of links to articles on the reported claim that finding DNA in dinosaur bones proves that the dinosaur remains could not be at least 65 million years old, as claimed by scientists using age-dating methods.
+8. Here is a link to and article on the reported claim that finding DNA in dinosaur bones proves that the dinosaur remains could not be at least 65 million years old, as claimed by scientists using age-dating methods.
 The second of the two references carefully examines the peer-reviewed articles of the reputed discoverer and compares those findings with the interpretation of a well-known creationist.

 http://www.talkorigins.org/faqs/dinosaur/blood.html